Atarity/Kata/README.md

 This extension contributes the following settings:

 * `tdm.homeDirMac`: Path to your Notes home directory.
 Use POSIX path to the directory with notes, like ```/Users/foo/Notes/```.
 It can be cloud folder with local representation.
 Like a Dropbox.
 Google Drive, etc.
-* `tdm.homeDirWin`: same for Windows in case you are using different machines.
+* `tdm.homeDirWin`: same for Windows (with back-slashes → / ) in case you are using different machines.
 * `tdm.homeDirLinux`: same for Linux.

 ## Known Issues